-Trademark infringement is a serious and complex risk that business owners face.
+Trademark infringement is a serious and complex risk for business owners.
 However, it can often be difficult to determine if an action – or in some cases, a word – truly infringes on another company’s protected and valid symbol, especially when it comes down to common terms shared by many companies.

 A recent Supreme Court case emphasizes just how difficult these types of trademark infringement disputes can be.

-The clothing brand Lucky is a well-known name in both the consumer world and the business world.
-The Los Angeles-based company holds high rank in the fashion world, which can, unfortunately, lead businesses to face higher risks.
+The clothing brand Lucky is a well-known name in both the consumer world.
+The Los Angeles-based company holds high rank in the fashion world, which can, unfortunately, lead it to face higher risks.

 For example, the Miami-based Marcel Fashion Group has filed several trademark infringement lawsuits against Lucky over the years.
 The dispute began when Lucky used the phrase “Get Lucky” in an ad campaign.
 Marcel already had a trademark on this phrase.

 In the original settlement, Lucky agreed not to use “Get Lucky” in any further campaigns.
 However, in the following years, Marcel claimed Lucky infringed again, using phrases with the term “lucky.”
 This led the two companies to go back and forth for years, through circuit courts and appeals courts.

 In May, the Supreme Court of the United States determined that Lucky did not infringe on Marcel’s trademarks after the initial settlement, proving to be a win for Lucky after decades.